ninapeters/resonance/README.md

 Verify that the project runs without errors.

+`$ npm run prettify`

+If the test run shows a formatting error.

 `$npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-The app is ready to be deployed!

-### **Client**

-`$ npm start`
+`$ npm run dev`

-Runs the app in the development mode.\
+Runs the app and server in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### **Server**